Questions about your patient account or bill?

 Q. Why don't I get an itemized statement with my bill?

-A. In an attempt to control costs, JCRHC does not routinely send out itemized statements.
-If you would like one, however, please call the Business Office at (563) 652-2474 and we would be glad to provide you with one.
-There is no charge for this.
+A. JCRHC is working to reduce health care costs so JCRHC does not routinely send out itemized statements.
+If you would like one, however, please call the Business Office at (563) 652-2474 and we would be glad to provide you with one at no charge.

 Q. You billed the wrong insurance company.
 Who do I call to get this corrected?

-A. You can call the phone number on your statement, (563) 652-2474, Monday thru Friday, 7 a.m. - 4:00 p.m. and we will be glad to update your insurance information and resubmit the claim as necessary.
+A. Please call the phone number on your statement, (563) 652-2474, Monday through Friday, 7 a.m. - 4 p.m. and we will be glad to update your insurance information and resubmit the claim as necessary.

 Hospital Tip: Please be sure to provide the most updated insurance information (i.e. current insurance card and driver's license) at the time of admission.
-This will greatly reduce the chance for errors.
+This will greatly assist in filing accurate and timely billing claims.

 Q. What if I cannot pay the full amount of my bill when I receive my statement?

-Q. Who do I call if I have a complaint regarding the service I received at Jackson County Regional Health Center?
+Q. Who do I call if I have a complaint regarding the service I received at JCRHC?

-Q. Is Jackson County Regional Health Center a Preferred Provider (PPO) with my insurance company?
+Q. Is JCRHC in network with my insurance company?

-A. Jackson County Regional Health Center has multiple contracts with insurance companies, including, but not limited to Blue Cross of Iowa, John Deere Health Plan, Midlands Choice, etc. You must contact your own insurance company to find out if we are in their network as a participating provider.
+A. JCRHC has multiple contracts with insurance companies, including, but not limited to, Medicare, Medicaid (Amerigroup, Amerihealth Caritas, United Healthcare), Blue Cross of Iowa, United Healthcare commercial insurance, etc. You must contact your own insurance company to find out if we are in network as a participating provider.

-Q. Why did I receive a separate bill from a doctor when I only received services at Jackson County Regional Health Center?
+Q. Why did I receive a separate bill from a doctor when I only received services at JCRHC?

-A. Consultation with specialty physicians or other healthcare professionals is sometimes required in the course of treatment, for example, radiologist interpretation or emergency room physicians.
-You may receive a separate bill from those providers for services rendered.
-Any questions regarding billing should be directed to the phone number provided on their bill.
+A. Consultation with specialty physicians or other healthcare professionals is sometimes required in the course of treatment; for example, radiologist interpretation or emergency room physicians.
+You may receive a separate bill from those providers for the services they provided.
+Any questions regarding these separate billings should be directed to the phone number listed on their bill.

 Q. Why doesn't my statement from JCRHC match my Explanation of Benefits from my insurance company?

-A. Jackson County Regional Health Center will bill facility services separate from professional (doctor) services to your insurance carrier.
-Therefore, you will receive two Explanation of Benefits in the mail.
-You will only receive one statement from JCRHC.
+A. JCRHC will bill facility services separate from professional (doctor) services to your insurance carrier.
+Therefore, you will receive multiple Explanations of Benefits in the mail, and the combination of those should equal the statement from JCRHC.

-Q. What forms of payment does Jackson County Regional Health Center accept for services?
+Q. What forms of payment does JCRHC accept for services?

-Q. Why do I have a higher out of pocket expense for a procedure done at JCRHC than I would if I had it done at my family doctor's office?
+Q. Why do I have a higher out of pocket expense for a procedure done at JCRHC than if I had it done at my family doctor's office?

-A. JCRHC will call to pre-certify hospital visits as a courtesy to our patients IF we have the information to do so.
-Keep in mind it is the insured's or policy holder's responsibility to pre-certify.
-Failure to do so could result in a reduction of benefits paid for that visit by your insurance carrier.
+A. JCRHC will assist in the process to pre-certify hospital visits as a courtesy to our patients IF we have the information to do so.
+Please note that it is the insured's or policy holder's responsibility to ensure that pre-certification has been done, as failure to pre-certify could result in a reduction of benefits paid for that visit or procedure by your insurance carrier.
 In this situation, JCRHC will expect you to pay the difference.
-NEVER assume someone is pre-certifying your visit.
-Play it safe and make the call yourself or verify that has been done on your behalf before your visit.
+Therefore, it is necessary for you to call your insurance company yourself, or to verify with your provider that pre-certification has been done on your behalf, before your visit or procedure.